Food Safety At Home

 Foodborne illnesses are caused by eating food or drinks contaminated by pathogens.
 The Food and Drug Administration estimates there are about 48 million cases of foodborne illnesses a year.
 The illness is costly, event life-threatening; yet, it can be prevented with simple steps.
 Protect your family, whether preparing food at home or when eating out, by taking these simple steps:

-- Stay clean: Wash your hands and work surfaces.
+- Clean: Wash your hands and work surfaces.

-- Avoid cross-contamination: Keep your raw food separate from cooked food.
+- Separate: Keep your raw food separate from cooked food.

-- Cook food thoroughly: Disease-causing bacteria can grow when food is not cooked to correct internal temperatures.
+- Cook: Disease-causing bacteria can grow when food is not cooked to correct internal temperatures.

-- Keep food at safe temperatures: The danger zone where bacteria can grow is between 40°F and 140°F.
+- Chill: The danger zone where bacteria can grow is between 40°F and 140°F.

 We have resources to help you keep food safe.